04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

-Many job applicants often think that the more content and “activities” they have on their resume, the better.
+Many job applicants often think the more content and “activities” they have on their resume, the better.
 And so they list everything you can imagine in there.
-Unfortunately, that’s the quickest way to get your copy into the trash bin.
+That’s the quickest way to get your copy into the trash bin.

 A better approach is to find out what experiences the job needs and highlight that.